-A cashmere sweater is a great staple for the winter months.
-We asked for recommendations on where to shop for the best cashmere sweaters and here are the results.
+A soft-as-clouds cashmere sweater is a great staple for the winter months.
+But where do you find the best cashmere sweaters which will keep you warm without breaking the bank?

 Why opt for a cashmere sweater?